Quantitative Alexandrov theorem for capillary hypersurfaces in the half-space: Introduction

-A natural question is to characterize the shape of any such domain $\Om$, when the mean curvature of $\p\Om$, say $H_{\p\Om}$, is a perturbation from some constant, namely, the quantitative soap bubble theorem.
-This topic has been intensively studied by many mathematicians and has become a modern interest in geometric analysis, here we mention some of the works in this direction.
+A natural question is to characterize the shape of any such domain $\Om$, when the mean curvature of $\p\Om$, say $H_{\p\Om}$, is a perturbation from some constant.
+This is the so-called \textit{quantitative soap bubble problem}, and has been intensively studied by many mathematicians, here we mention some of the works in this direction.

 In \cite{CV18}, by using a quantitative treatment of the moving plane method, Ciraolo-Vezzoni showed that if the oscillation of $H_{\p\Om}$ is small enough, $\p\Om$ then stays between two concentric spheres, with difference of radii controlled by $C\cdot{\rm osc}(H_{\p\Om})$, where $C$ depends only on dimensional constant $n$, area $\abs{\p\Om}$, and lower bound for interior and exterior balls, the rate of stability is sharp, as can be seen from a simple calculation for ellipsoids.
-In \cite{CM17}, under the assumption that $\p\Om$ is mean convex, Ciraolo-Maggi proved the following quantitative stability result: when the so-called \textit{Alexandrov deficit} \eq{ \de(\Om) \coloneqq\frac{\norm{H_{\p\Om}-H_0}_{C^0(\p\Om)}}{H_\Om},\text{ where }H_0=\frac{n\abs{\p\Om}}{(n+1)\abs{\Om}} } is small, $\p\Om$ will be close to a family of controllable number of disjoint spheres with equal radii, in the sense of Hausdorff distance, while the closeness measured exponentially with coefficient $C$ depends only on $n,\abs{\p\Om},{\rm diam}(\Om)$, and the exponential power is given by $\alpha=\frac1{2(n+2)}$.
-The fact that $C$ does not depend on the interior and exterior radius accounts for the bubbling phenomenon.
-For some recent progress on the quantitative soup bubble theorem involving interior and exterior radius, see \cites{MP19,MP20-1,MP20-2,Scheuer21,SX22,SZ23}.
-Some previous stability results existing in the literature under the convexity assumption on $\Om$ can be found in the references in \cites{CM17,CV18}.
+In \cite{CM17}, under the assumption that $\p\Om$ is mean convex, Ciraolo-Maggi proved the following quantitative stability result: when the so-called \textit{Alexandrov deficit} \eq{ \de(\Om) \coloneqq\frac{\norm{H_{\p\Om}-H_0}_{C^0(\p\Om)}}{H_\Om},\text{ where }H_0=\frac{n\abs{\p\Om}}{(n+1)\abs{\Om}} } is small, $\p\Om$ will be close to a family of controllable number of disjoint spheres with equal radii, in the sense of Hausdorff distance, while the closeness is measured exponentially with coefficient $C$ depends only on $n,\abs{\p\Om},{\rm diam}(\Om)$, and the exponential power is given by $\alpha=\frac1{2(n+2)}$.
+The fact that $C$ does not depend on the interior and exterior radius accounts for the so-called \textit{bubbling phenomenon}, see also \cite{DMMN18} for some developments in the anisotropic frameworks.
+For some recent progress on the quantitative soup bubble problem involving interior and exterior radius, see \cites{MP19,MP20-1,MP20-2,Scheuer21,SX22,SZ23,Poggesi24}.
+Assuming the strictly convexity of $\Om$, some previous stability results can be found in the references in \cites{CM17,CV18}.